safiyyahb/safiyyahb/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I'm a clinical researcher at Stanford University with a background in neuroscience and psychology.
-I have experience in neuroimaging clinical research (fNIRS/fMRI), as well as clinical trial operations in the areas of medical devices and drug trials.
+I have experience in neuroimaging clinical research (fNIRS/fMRI), as well as drug clinical trials.
 I am looking for roles in which I can utilize my research and administrative abilities to carry out clinical operations.

 ![StanfordLogo](/assets/img/Stanford_logo.png){:height="50px" width="70px"}&nbsp;&nbsp;&nbsp;